Corosso/portafolio-css-js-html/readme.md

 - Elegant service cards with background images and text overlays.
 - Smooth hover effects on cards for better user interaction.
 - Modern footer with social media icons.
+- About me section language can be changed between english and spanish

 ## Usage